Call today to schedule: 1 (435) 655-9076

 Busting myths about interior painting can help homeowners make more informed decisions when it comes to refreshing their living spaces.
 Here are four common myths often encountered by professional painting contractors, along with the truths behind them:

-1. Myth: High-Gloss Paint is the Best Choice for All Rooms
+1. Myth: High-Gloss Paint is the Best Choice for High Traffic Surfaces

 • Truth: While high-gloss paint is durable and easy to clean, making it a good choice for high-traffic areas or spaces prone to moisture (like kitchens and bathrooms), it’s not necessarily the best choice for all rooms.
 High-gloss finishes can highlight imperfections in walls, so for living rooms and bedrooms, a matte or eggshell finish might be more suitable.
 These finishes provide a softer look and can help hide wall blemishes.